 There's one line in that song that was a fill line.
 Remember I talked about writing songs in the back of a car on the way to a publisher?
 On "Rainy Days And Mondays" Chuck Kay, who was head of publishing at A&M, said, "That's a perfect song for the Fifth Dimension, let's play it for them."
 I said, "Well, there are a couple of lines that aren't done yet."
 He said, "You'll finish it in the car."
 So in the car going over there, I came up with a fill line, which was "What I've got they used to call the blues."
 I didn't have that line done yet, so I wrote it as just a quick fill line, because I wanted to mention the blues, but it was such a hackneyed expression, "I've got the blues."
 So I just wrote, "What I've got they used to call the blues."
 And it actually became my favorite line in the song.
 I think it's the best line in the song.
 I met Johnny Mercer once at A&M Records, and he sat down and I introduced myself, "Paul Williams," and he shook my hand.
 And he walked back into the studio where he was mixing, then he stuck his head back out into the hall and he went, "Paul Williams, 'what I've got they used to call the blues,' that Paul Williams?"
 I said, "Yes, sir."
 It was funny.
 It was one of the great moments of my life, to meet Johnny Mercer, who I think was the lyricist's lyricist…

-SF: Who loves a piece of your dialogue.
+Songfacts: Who loves a piece of your dialogue.
 I really do appreciate your talking about this.
 Now, are you going to be in Connecticut for some of these rehearsals?

 Paul: Oh yeah, yeah, we're at the Good Speed, and then we go on to the Papermill after that up in Jersey.
 So I'll be around a bit.

-SF: Well I’m definitely going to go see this show.
+Songfacts: Well I'm definitely going to go see this show.

 Paul: Oh, fabulous.

-SF: For one thing, I love Happy Days.
+Songfacts: For one thing, I love Happy Days.

 Paul: Well, you know what, I think you're going to like the show.
 I'm really proud of it.
 It's being produced by Bob Boyett, who produced Spamalot, and History Boys that won the Tony last year.
 We've got a great producer, and Garry's just a dream to work with.
 I'm always jumping in a little movie for him and all.
 I mean, I'm in Georgia Rule and Princess Diaries II.
 He always calls me at the last minute and says, "Come over and do this little part for me."
 But it's been a five-year collaboration on this project, and it's really exciting.

-SF: Has this show been released in Europe already or anything?
+Songfacts: Has this show been released in Europe already or anything?

 Paul: No, no, no. There was a different Happy Days musical that somebody put together I think, using old songs.
 It was done a few years ago.
 But this is an original musical, and this is the first time it's been done as an original musical.

-SF: Oh, so we’re going to be the first ones to see it.
+Songfacts: Oh, so we're going to be the first ones to see it.

 Paul: You're seeing it first.

-SF: Oh, that is going to be so cool.
+Songfacts: Oh, that is going to be so cool.
 Have you spent much time in Connecticut?

 Paul: You know what, I come back for the Michael Bolton golf tournament, and I've been back a couple of times to speak.
 There's a guy named Gary Stromberg, he wrote a book called "The Harder They Fall," which is a book about celebrities in recovery, and those of us who've gotten our lives back.
 And I go back and speak for him once in a while.
 I've done a couple of fundraisers there.
 I am, in September, too.
 So I'll be around Connecticut a bunch.

-SF: Yeah, it’s not a bad area.
+Songfacts: Yeah, it's not a bad area.